Irvine Car Accident Lawyer Helping Victims Recover the Compensation They Deserve

 Survivors of car accidents may be saddled with massive medical bills from hospital stays, surgery, rehab, and home health care.
 Victims often miss work while healing and may even lose their income entirely if the injuries lead to disability.
 Even a relatively minor accident can snowball into a financial crisis.
-It is critical in these situations to have an experienced car accident lawyer on your side who will fight to get you maximum compensation for your damages.
+It is critical in these situations to have trusted representation for car crash victims in Irvine on your side who will fight to get you maximum compensation for your damages.

 How Is Fault Determined After a Car Accident?

 Accurately determining fault in California motor vehicle accidents is key because it directly impacts how much may be awarded in damages.
 California operates under a pure comparative fault system.
 In this system, anyone involved in a car accident case can file an insurance claim as long as they are not 100% at fault for the accident.
 However, the compensation awarded is reduced by the percentage of fault assigned to the individual.
 Car insurance companies often attempt to shift blame onto the accident victims because it decreases the settlement amount they ultimately have to pay.

 When establishing whether a driver was at fault, evidence is critical.
 The evidence your car accident attorney may gather includes police reports, photos of the accident scene, witness interviews, and reconstructions.
 To be considered at fault, a driver must be found negligent in the maintenance or operation of their vehicle.
 Examples of negligent driving may include, but are not limited to:

 - Disregarding traffic or weather conditions

 - Driving while under the influence of alcohol or drugs